Skip to content

 The example on the left opened near the highs, there was a sell-off, and then the price regained to close at the high of the day.

 The right, price opened around the middle of the range, a sell-off, and then the price closed at the high of the day.
 The difference is the sell-off was not as strong as the one on the left.
-The strength of the pin bar you are trading may be a factor in you determining how much risk to put on the trade.
+The strength of the pin bar you are trading may be a factor in determining how much risk to put on the trade.
 A strong pin may have you bump up the percentage risked while a weaker one may have you cut the position size.

 Best Locations for Trading Pin Bars